Hell in a Cell (2020): SmackDown

 Universal Champion Roman Reigns (accompanied by Paul Heyman) opened the following episode of SmackDown, alongside Jey Uso.
 Jey stated that he despised Reigns for his actions, however, Reigns stated he did what he had to do.
 Reigns then gave Jey until the end of the night to fall in line and take orders or be exiled from the family.
 Later that night, Jey faced Daniel Bryan in a Survivor Series qualifier match for Team SmackDown.
 Reigns came out midway through the match and watched on from ringside.
 After Jey defeated Bryan, Jey finally accepted Reigns as the Tribal Chief.
 Jey then attacked a defenseless Bryan and put him through an announce table, which pleased Reigns.

+Over two and a half years following this, The Usos reignited their feud with Reigns; they pinned him in a Bloodline Civil War tag team match at Money in the Bank in July 2023.
+This led to a Tribal Combat match between Jey and Reigns at SummerSlam for the Undisputed WWE Universal Championship and recognition as the Tribal Chief of the Anoaʻi family, where Reigns was victorious.

 Also on the following SmackDown, new SmackDown Women's Champion Sasha Banks celebrated her victory and stated that with Bayley now in her past, she would go on to defeat Raw Women's Champion Asuka at Survivor Series.
 Bayley then interrupted Banks and taunted her on how she can never successfully retain her championships after winning them, after which she proceeded to challenge Banks to a title rematch the following week, which Banks accepted.
 On the subsequent episode, Banks broke her string of unsuccessful singles title defenses and defeated Bayley to retain the title.